Data-Driven Mechanism Design using Multi-Agent Revealed Preferences

-and let $\Delta(\CA_t^i)$ denote the simplex of probability distributions over $\CA_t^i$.
-We quantify the constraint sets $\CA_t^i$ with constraint functions $g_t^i$ in order to make our setup amenable to revealed preference techniques, as will be made clear by the statement of Theorem~\ref{thm:MA_Af}.
+and let $\Delta(\CA_{\mech,t}^i)$ denote the simplex of probability distributions over $\CA_{\mech,t}^i$.
+We quantify the constraint sets $\CA_{\mech,t}^i$ with constraint functions $g_{\mech,t}^i$ in order to make our setup amenable to revealed preference techniques, as will be made clear by the statement of Theorem~\ref{thm:MA_Af}. \end{definition}

-The general mechanism design problem is given by Definition~\ref{def:mechdes}.
-However, in this work we take a data-driven approach to achieving mechanism design by \textit{only observing the dataset $\CD$}.
-We may thus re-frame the mechanism design objective in the following empirical consistency sense: \begin{definition}[Empirical Mechanism Design] Suppose we have access to a dataset $\CD = \{\msb_t,\CA_t\}_{t\in[T]}$, where $\msb_t$ are mixed-strategy Nash equilibria with respect to constraints $\CA_t$:
+In this work we take a data-driven approach to achieving mechanism design by \textit{only observing the dataset $\CD$}.
+We may thus re-frame the mechanism design objective in the following empirical consistency sense: \begin{definition}[Consistency with Social Optimality] Suppose we have access to a dataset $\CD = \{\msb_t,\CA_{\mech,t}\}_{t\in[T]}$, where $\msb_t$ are mixed-strategy Nash equilibria with respect to constraints $\CA_{\mech,t}$:

-The empirical mechanism design problem is to find $\theta \in \Theta$ such that \textbf{there exist} functions $f_{\theta}^i: \reals^{k\na} \to \reals, i\in[\na]$, inducing
+The empirical mechanism design problem is to find $\mech \in \mechspace$ such that \textbf{there exist} functions $f_{\mech}^i: \reals^{k\na} \to \reals, i\in[\na]$ \eqref{eq:fmap}, inducing